-The standard network connecting Azure VMs is effectively a Layer 3 (Internet Protocol) network with a fixed amount of network bandwidth allocated per VM for all types of network traffic.
-However, the Oracle RAC architecture requires separate networks for client connectivity (a.k.a. public network) and for the private cluster interconnect (a.k.a. private network) between the cluster nodes.
-Additionally, Oracle RAC requires a network with multicast capability, which is not available in Azure.
+The standard network connecting Amazon EC2 instances is essentially a Layer 3 (Internet Protocol) network with a fixed amount of bandwidth allocated per instance for all types of traffic.
+However, Oracle RAC architecture requires separate networks for client connectivity (a.k.a. public network) and for the private cluster interconnect (a.k.a. private network) between the cluster nodes.
+Additionally, Oracle RAC requires a network with multicast capability, which is not available in Amazon EC2.

-FlashGrid Cloud Area Network[TM] (CLAN) software addresses the gaps in the Azure networking capabilities by creating a set of high-speed virtual LAN networks and ensuring QoS between them.
+FlashGrid Cloud Area Network[TM] (CLAN) software addresses the gaps in the EC2 networking capabilities by creating a set of high-speed virtual LAN networks and ensuring quality of service (QoS) between them.

-FlashGrid Cloud Area Network architecture on Azure
+Figure 5.
+FlashGrid Cloud Area Network architecture

-Network capabilities enabled by FlashGrid CLAN for Oracle RAC on Azure:
+Network capabilities enabled by FlashGrid CLAN for Oracle RAC in Amazon EC2:

-- Transparent layer 2 connectivity between cluster nodes and across Availability Zones. - Each type of traffic has its own virtual LAN with a separate virtual NIC, e.g. fg-pub, fg-priv, fg-storage. - Guaranteed bandwidth allocation for each traffic type. - Negligible latency overhead compared to the raw network. - Low latency of the cluster interconnect in the presence of large volumes of traffic of other types. - Multicast support. - Up to 100 Gb/s total bandwidth per node (depends on the VM type and size).
+- Transparent layer 2 connectivity between cluster nodes and across availability zones - Each type of traffic has its own virtual LAN with a separate virtual NIC, e.g. fg-pub, fg-priv, fg-storage - Guaranteed bandwidth allocation for each traffic type - Negligible latency overhead compared to the raw network - Low latency of the cluster interconnect in the presence of large volumes of traffic of other types - Multicast support - Up to 170 Gbps total bandwidth per node (depends on the EC2 instance type and size)